-The new year saw minimum wage hikes in 20 states and other cities.
+The new year saw minimum wage hikes in 23 states and Washington, DC.
 This wage hike is considered a shot in the arm for many essential and frontline workers who have no choice but to risk their health working with the public to make a living.

 Additional increases will occur in cities and several states, with most advances taking force on July 1.

-If you wonder what you would earn working a starting wage, we have this neat little calculator for you.
-Just fill in the blanks, and the calculated result reveals your gross earnings.
+If you wonder what you would earn working at a starting wage, we have this neat calculator for you.
+Just fill in the blanks; the calculated result reveals your gross earnings.
 Of course, this does not account for taxes and Social Security.
-Thinking of moving and want to move to a new state?
+Thinking of moving and wanting to move to a new state?
 Check out the results in multiple states and see the results.
 You may be surprised.

 Who is paid the Federal Minimum Wage?